 Why it is not reliable

 There are a couple of downsides associated with this method of detoxifying.
-First, research has shown this method doesn’t work in all occasions.
+First, research has shown this method doesn’t work on all occasions.
 It can disappoint you at the worst possible time.
-There is no sense in letting your job hang in the balance and there are a number of methods that have been proven to work.
+There is no sense in letting your job hang in the balance, and there are some methods that have been proven to work.

 Some urine tests, as discussed above, start by checking the validity of the urine.
 If this happens to be your case, certain things such as gravity, pH, and creatinine levels of your urine will indicate the presence of an adulterant, subjecting you to additional tests.